Climate change and children: Climate change action by children

-School strike for climate
+School Strike for Climate

 Legal action

 Juliana v.
 United States was dismissed in 2020 on the grounds that the plaintiffs lacked standing to sue, but a new case has been launched on narrower grounds.
-In the case "Duarte Agostinho and Others v.
-Portugal and Others" brought by children and young adults the European Court of Human Rights has asked 33 states to respond by May 2021 with information on how they are trying to limit climate change.
+In the case Duarte Agostinho and Others v.
+Portugal and Others brought by children and young adults, the European Court of Human Rights asked 33 states to respond by May 2021 with information on how they are trying to limit climate change.

-Arts Based Educational Approaches

-By using Arts-based approach this keeps the daunting topic of Climate Change fun and engaging for children.
-It's important to take the child's perspective into consideration when thinking about how we deliver difficult topics.
-Many schools have implemented curriculum around climate change that can be educational and age appropriate.
-Some examples of youth curriculum around climate change and it's impacts: